acdh-oeaw/openatlas-discovery/readme.md

 ### Initial setup for deployment via github workflow:

-Change in the `/public/admin/config.yml` the corresponding project URL and repository name. (site_url, repo & base_url) And don't forget to set variables of the OAuth client id, OAuth client secret, redirect-url, allowed-origin and OAuth provider (github) in the projects github cli.
+Change the corresponding project URL and repository name (site_url, repo & base_url) in the config file `/public/admin/config.yml`.
+Don't forget to set variables of the OAuth client id, OAuth client secret, redirect-url, allowed-origin and OAuth provider (github) in the projects github cli.

 ### Local developing